Elizabeth Hanbury

 Elizabeth Hanbury (9 June 1793 – 31 October 1901) was a British philanthropist who worked with Elizabeth Fry.
 She is thought to have been Queen Victoria's "oldest subject"; she died in 1901, aged 108 years and 144 days.

 Life

-Elizabeth Sanderson was born in Leadenhall Street in London in 1793, and a record of her birth was made at the parish church of All Hallows-on-the-Wall.
+Elizabeth Sanderson was born in Leadenhall Street in London in 1793; a record of her birth was made at the parish church of All Hallows-on-the-Wall.
 Her father was a "China tea merchant", and she had family connections dating back to Robert Sanderson, Bishop of Lincoln.
 She and her sister Mary were Quakers and they visited prisons with the famous reformer Elizabeth Fry, including prisoners who were bound for transportation.
 In 1833 Elizabeth Hanbury was recognized as a minister in the Quaker church.